Final report for GNC18-262

 As previously mentioned, financial indicators can be used to assist in on-farm decision making.
 Net revenues per acre will be calculated by subtracting per acre costs from per acre gross revenues.
 Overall cost of transitioning will be the sum of all fixed and variable costs incurred during the transition period.
-Return on investment/equity will be calculated as a ratio of total returns from a decision divided by the total investment cost (including financing) or total equity invested.
 Net present value is a measure that puts all monetary values in in the current year, and future years, on the same time-basis, this is a time weighting of financial flows.
 The net present value can be used on cash flows of individual costs/revenues or total costs/revenues.
 When looking at the total net revenue, a greater net present value is most beneficial.
 The benefit cost ratio will be calculated by dividing the net present value of total benefits/revenues by the net present value of total costs.
 If the benefit cost ratio is greater than one, then the interpretation is that the crop rotation decision is profitable.
 Higher benefit cost ratios are more beneficial.
-Though both of these measures seem to have the same interpretation, there is agreement among scholars about the use of these and other parameters, as multiple should be investigated when choosing the optimal decision.
+Though both of these measures seem to have the same interpretation, there is agreement among scholars about the use of these parameters, as multiple should be investigated when choosing the optimal decision.